IsaacJrTypes/recipe_api/README.md

 - The server uses [Express](https://www.npmjs.com/package/express) to handle site routing.
 - Any errors relating to node version incompatibility, ensure to switch to **node version 20.11.0** using [nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) or [fnm](https://www.freecodecamp.org/news/fnm-fast-node-manager/)
 - Use `npx nodemon index.js` to initiate [nodemon](https://www.npmjs.com/package/nodemon) for server development.
 Use **ctrl + c** to terminate nodemon execution.
+- To get Spoonacular API credentials, register at [RapidAPI](https://rapidapi.com/hub).
+You can register to multiple API's in one central place.
+Once you subscribe to Spoonacular API:
+    - Create a new file named `apiCred.js`
+    - Export the object with your credentials:
+    ```
+    export const APICredentials = {
+    'X-RapidAPI-Key': KEY STRING HERE ,
+    'X-RapidAPI-Host': STRING URL HERE
+    };
+    ```